ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 The below table shows the percent chance of being assigned different buckets of adherence.
 Adherence is randomly assigned to all simulants.

-Adherence is only tracked and observed for those prescribed a medication.
+Adherence is only observed for those prescribed a medication.

  ..
 Note::